 On the morning of Jenna and Andrew’s wedding, I was ironing my shirt while listening to the radio and heard that the Red Arrows, the aerobatic display team of the Royal Air Force, would be doing a flypast over Edinburgh Castle that evening.
-For the past few years, my wife and I owned an apartment which had a fantastic view of Arthur’s Seat in Edinburgh.
+For the past few years, my wife and I owned an apartment with a fantastic view of Arthur’s Seat in Edinburgh.
 Every year, during the Edinburgh Military Tattoo at Edinburgh Castle, there would be various fly-pasts by military aircraft, always flying the same approach from the east to west, above Arthur’s Seat, following the line of the Royal Mile and over Edinburgh Castle before departing west.
 I’d sat on my balcony on many occasions watching the flypast and knew the route followed was always the same.

-I’ve previously photographed weddings at The Balmoral Hotel in Edinburgh, and on most occasions, the newly-weds and I were allowed to go up onto the roof to shoot a few photos.
+I’ve previously photographed many weddings at The Balmoral Hotel in Edinburgh, and on most occasions, the newly-weds and I were allowed to go up onto the roof to shoot a few photos.
 The roof of The Balmoral Hotel is a fantastic place for newly-wed photos, offering exquisite views across Edinburgh’s historic city centre, with Edinburgh Castle in the background.

 On my way to meet Jenna and Andrew at The Balmoral Hotel on the morning of their wedding, I thought about potential stumbling blocks which might scupper my idea:

-The weather looked OK, some cloud in the sky, but it didn’t look low enough to prevent the flypast from being cancelled.
-At around 7.15 pm, Jenna, Andrew, Toastmaster Bob and I made our way up onto the roof of the Balmoral Hotel.
+The weather looked OK, with some clouds in the sky, but it didn’t look low enough to prevent the flypast from being cancelled.
+At around 7.15 pm, Jenna, Andrew, Toastmaster Bob, and I made our way up onto the roof of the Balmoral Hotel.

-I positioned the newly-weds in what I thought would be the best position for the shot, with their backs towards the Old Town, and I asked them to put their arms around each other.
-I set up an off-camera flash, hidden out of my field of view, to add a little bit of fill light to the newly-weds.
+I positioned the newlyweds in what I thought would be the best position for the shot, with their backs towards the Old Town, and I asked them to put their arms around each other.
+I set up an off-camera flash, hidden out of my field of view, to add a little bit of fill light to the newlyweds.
 When I looked through my camera’s viewfinder, I knew it could be quite a tight shot as I had no idea how low the Red Arrows would fly past.

 So, there we were, waiting.
 I didn’t know if this would be worth the effort.
 Would I look like a total idiot wasting everyone’s time trying to get a shot which doesn’t come out correctly?
-The worst-case scenario would be a decent shot of the newly-weds with the Old Town as a backdrop – on its own, a photo well worth of the time and effort.
+The worst-case scenario would be a decent shot of the newlyweds with the Old Town as a backdrop – on its own, a photo well worth the time and effort.

 Within a few seconds, it was all over.
 I reckon we got one of the best views of the flypast, and regardless of the outcome of the photo, it was a brilliant feeling having nine Hawk jets flying past so nearby!
-We are all whooping and cheering and commenting ‘how cool was that?’ as the planes disappeared off to the west.
+We are all whooping and cheering and commenting, ‘how cool was that?’ as the planes disappeared to the west.

-Social Media and The Press – ‘Going Viral’
+Social media and the press – ‘Going Viral’

 I knew I had a special photo, but at this point, it was just another favourite photo in a collection of many photos which I would be proud to show any client.
-Later that evening when I got home I did minimal editing to the picture before posting it on Facebook and Twitter, then went to bed.
+Later that evening, when I got home, I did minimal editing to the picture before posting it on Facebook and Twitter, then went to bed.

 I can’t thank Jenna and Andrew enough.
-They were still on their honeymoon, and their parents were keeping them updated about where the photo appeared.
+They were still on their honeymoon, and their parents kept them updated about where the photo appeared.
 It could have been overwhelming, but they took it in their stride.
 I bought them a large canvas print of the picture as a thank you for agreeing to the photo being taken and subsequent publicity.
 Hopefully, it takes pride of place in their new home!

 I don’t think it’s possible to go out and create a picture while thinking this could be the most popular wedding photo of the year.
 All you can do is try to create something unique, exciting and fun…and who knows what can happen?
-Ultimately, it was the public who enjoyed this unique wedding photo, not a panel of judges, and for me, that was what made this whole experience so much fun.
+Ultimately, it was the public who enjoyed this unique wedding photo, not a panel of judges, and for me, that made this whole experience so much fun.

-I look forward to creating more beautiful wedding photos this coming year!
+I look forward to creating more beautiful wedding photos at The Balmoral Hotel this coming year!